progvault/serial/README.md

 ----------
 A simple UART controller written in Verilog.

-Test code written in C is provided.
+A driver written in C is included.